bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 $$

-This can be solved by differentiating the above expression with respect to $$ o $$, setting the the derivative to 0 and then finding the corresponding $$ o $$.{% marginnote 'sn-five' 'Refer to this <a href="https://towardsdatascience.com/intuitions-on-l1-and-l2-regularisation-235f2db4c261">article</a> for the intuition behind L2 reularization.'%} The $$ \frac{1}{2}\lambda o^2 $$ term is the L2 regularization parameter which has been shown experimentally to be effective in preventing overfitting.
+{% marginnote 'sn-five' 'Refer to this <a href="https://towardsdatascience.com/intuitions-on-l1-and-l2-regularisation-235f2db4c261">article</a> for the intuition behind L2 reularization.'%}
+The $$ \frac{1}{2}\lambda o^2 $$ term is the L2 regularization parameter which has been shown experimentally to be effective in preventing overfitting.
 While not useful in this already underfitted model, it will come into relevance as we increase the tree complexity.

-Now, try to solve for $$ o $$.
-It turns out that there's no trivial solution as the expression above is hard to differentiate.
-To resolve this problem, we simplify the expression using the Sterling's approximation.
-We now represent the above objective function as $$ Loss $$, with the capital L.
+A problem like this can be solved by differentiating the expression $$ wrt\ o $$, setting the the derivative to 0 and then finding the corresponding $$ o $$.
+Unfortunately, the expression we see is hard to differentiate.
+We get around this using the Sterling's approximation, approximating the above equation with the following.

 $$